Uri Geller: Paranormal claims

 Geller has claimed his feats are the result of paranormal powers given to him by extraterrestrials.
 The Committee for the Scientific Investigation of Claims of the Paranormal (CSICOP) was a prominent early critic of Geller.
 Skeptics such as James Randi have shown that Geller's tricks can be replicated with stage magic techniques.

 Andrija Puharich met Geller in 1971 and endorsed him as a genuine psychic.
 Under hypnosis, Geller claimed he was sent to Earth by extraterrestrials from a spaceship 53,000 light years away.
 Geller later denied the space fantasy claims, but affirmed there "is a slight possibility that some of my energies do have extraterrestrial connection."
 Puharich also stated that Geller teleported a dog through the walls of his house.
-Science writer Martin Gardner wrote that since "no expert on fraud was there as an observer," nobody should take the claim seriously.
+Science writer Martin Gardner wrote that since "no expert on fraud was there as an observer” nobody should take the claim seriously.

-In his biography of Geller, Uri: A Journal of the Mystery of Uri Geller (1974) Puharich claimed that with Geller he had communicated with super-intelligent computers from outer space.
-According to Puharich, the computers sent messages to warn humanity that a disaster is likely to occur if humans do not change their ways.
-The psychologist Christopher Evans, who reviewed the book in New Scientist, wrote that although Puharich believed every word he had written, the book was credulous and "those fans of Geller's who might have hoped to have used the book as ammunition to impress the sceptics [...] will be the most disappointed of all."
+In his biography of Geller, Uri: A Journal of the Mystery of Uri Geller (1974), Puharich claimed that with Geller he had communicated with super-intelligent computers from outer space.
+According to Puharich the computers sent messages to warn humanity that a disaster was likely to occur if humans did not change their ways.
+The psychologist Christopher Evans, who reviewed the book in New Scientist, wrote that although Puharich believed every word he had written the book was credulous and "those fans of Geller's who might have hoped to have used the book as ammunition to impress the sceptics [...] will be the most disappointed of all."
 James Randi has written that the biography contained "silly theories," but was "both a boost and a millstone to Geller."

 In 1992, Geller was asked to investigate the kidnapping of Hungarian model Helga Farkas.
-He predicted she would be found in good health, but she was never found and is widely believed to have been murdered.
-Geller was a friend of Bruce Bursford and helped him "train his mind" during some cycling speed record-breaking bids in the 1990s.
+He predicted she would be found in good health but she was never found and is widely believed to have been murdered.
+Geller was a friend of Bruce Bursford and helped him "train his mind" during some cycling speed-record-breaking bids in the 1990s.